- Reading Level: Middle Grades, ages 10-12.

-For those who enjoy fantasy that is more like an Arthurian tale with a famous sword, a magical person or two, but no dragons/witches/castles, this will be a great read.
+For those who enjoy fantasy that is more like an Arthurian tale with a famous sword, a magical person or two, and a rich history, this will be a great read.
 Ophelia is a refreshingly honest character; she is quite ordinary, quite stubborn, and immensely curious.
 Her reticence to even be a heroine is endearing.
 Good triumphs resoundingly over evil, and all is well just in the nick of time.
-While the Snow Queen remains a villain, the Marvelous Boy points to the same self-sacrifice we saw in Frozen; this time, the self-sacrifice doesn’t thaw a frosty heart, it saves the world.
+While the Snow Queen remains a villain, the Marvelous Boy points to the same self-sacrifice we see in Frozen.
+This time, the self-sacrifice doesn’t thaw a frosty heart; it saves the world.
 Both Frozen and Ophelia are great reminders of The Story in which Christ’s self-sacrifice thaws frosty hearts and saves the world.

 Cautions: Supernatural (“magic” as commonly portrayed in classic fantasy)

 For more on Ophelia and the Marvelous Boy and Karen Foxlee, see the publisher’s website.
 For more on fairy tales here on RedeemedReader, see the reviews of three new/original fairy tales, Megan’s introduction to The Light Princess during a past summer reading adventure, or muse with us on fairyland in general!